-Rather than a complete ban on vaping at work, organisations may want to consider what restrictions, if any, they would like to put in place on the use of vaping, recognising the effect on other members of staff and visitors.
+Rather than a complete ban on vaping at work, organisations may want to consider what restrictions, if any, they would like to put in place on the practice of vaping, recognising the effect on other members of staff and visitors.
 These restrictions could include ensuring that other staff and visitors are not exposed to the vapour.
-This is typically achieved by designating a special area for vaping, ideally away from any conventional smoking area to support vaping staff in their attempts to quit.
-It is essential to ensure that employees who do not vape are not unfairly disadvantaged, for example, where vaping employees are allowed additional breaks.
+This is typically achieved by designating a specific area for vaping, ideally away from any conventional smoking area to support vaping staff in their attempts to quit.
+It is essential to ensure that employees who do not vape are not unfairly disadvantaged, for example, where vaping employees are allowed additional rest breaks in comparison to non-vaping colleagues.